Advanced Decision-Making in Vestibular Medicine Algorithms and Heuristics Bootcamp

 The Advanced Decision-Making in Vestibular Medicine: Algorithms & Heuristics Bootcamp is a novel approach for translating clinical vestibular knowledge to practice and applying it to complex clinical scenarios using precision-driven care plans.
 You've successfully completed a vestibular rehabilitation certification course and now have a strong foundation and deep understanding of dizziness and balance disorders.
 You've demonstrated your commitment to your profession and are consistently applying your knowledge to real-life practice.
 More often than not, however, we are talking to our colleagues about complex clinical scenarios, not predictable ones.
 This bootcamp is designed to help problem-solve these multi-factorial and complex patient scenarios.

-The bootcamp consists of two 90-minute classes per week followed by a one-day live (or virtual) lab in Austin, Texas.
 Over the course of 5 weeks, you’ll attend informative lectures, participate in a variety of team exercises, and work independently in the classroom and at home.
 The curriculum emphasizes a one-day, in-depth exploratory live (in-person or virtual) lab to practice the skills and abilities in vestibular medicine clinical decision-making.
 By the end of the course, you will leave with VestMed Clinical Practice Algorithms & Heuristics - a multidisciplinary best practices resource to assist you in vestibular medicine clinical decision-making.

 Based on the overwhelming feedback from current course registrants, we have decided to include an on-demand option for those who are unable to participate in person.
 The bootcamp will still follow the expected schedule with the added option of watching the lectures online and completing the team exercises on your time.